Previous | Next

 "Yes, I trust you," Evina said.

 "Very good, because you may not be pleased with what you are about to hear.
 This catastrophe is nothing short of the destruction of both toon and human universes.
 This is no rumor; it is a fact and closing in on us far too quickly.
 Do you understand?"

 "Yes," Evina said again, even though he was completely confused.

 "Make no mistake!
 The problem we face is much greater than the criminals in Toontown, the portal closing, or the quarrel with the sun.
 Perhaps you know something of this?"

-"Yes, Doom, though he was only a byproduct of the true root of the problem.
-We have pinpointed the real threat on Earth.
+"Yes, Doom, although he was only a byproduct of the true root of the problem.
+We have pinpointed the real threat.
+It is still on Earth.
 Your job is to find it and eliminate it."

 "Why can't anyone of you do it?"

 "Ah, this is where the problem gets tricky.
-This is why you, with the shadow, must do this alone.
-The evil is driven by, what we think is a memory, a diseased memory.
+This is why you, with The Shadow, must do this alone.
+We believe this evil is driven not by a toon but by a memory, a diseased memory.
 And how would one go about fighting something so formidable when it is not tangible?"

 "I don't know," Evina admitted.
-As hard as he tried to keep his mind open this was hard to all take in.
+As hard as he tried to keep his mind open, this was hard to take in.

-"Let me explain it this way," suggested Sherspine, "While in this universe the other one does not actually exist.
-To them we do not exist.
+"Let me explain it this way," Sherspine suggested.
+"While in this universe, the other one does not actually exist.
+To the humans, we do not exist.
 What we are after is in neither.
-But for every division there is a place in between, even if it can't be seen.
+But for every division, there is a place in between, even if it can't be seen.
 Tell me, where can you be somewhere that lies between what exists and what doesn't?"